 For nearly ten years, the Attorney General, together with the California Air Resources Board (CARB), has fought hard to ensure that California is able to enforce its own "clean car" standards and that the federal government does its job to require increased fuel efficiency.
 Working closely with CARB to protect California's clean car rules from intrusion by the federal government is a top priority for Attorney General Becerra.

 Cleaner cars and fuels give consumers more options in the marketplace and at the pump, help to reduce smog and its related health impacts, and cut down on greenhouse gas pollution that leads to climate change.

-The Attorney General's "clean car" work includes fighting for better federalfuel efficiency standards and defending California's greenhouse gas (GHG) standards for motor vehicle emissions AB 1493, commonly known as the "Pavley" law.
+The Attorney General's "clean car" work includes fighting for better federalfuel efficiency standards and defending California's greenhouse gas (GHG) standards for motor vehicle emissions under the authority of AB 1493, commonly known as the "Pavley" law.
 The Attorney General is also defending against challenges to regulations adopted by CARB under California's landmark Global Warming Solutions Act, commonly called AB 32.
 (See Defending California's Climate Change Program)